kxzazz/kzbang/ReadMe.md

 - [x] store is locally in browser

 Turns out static files are cached by the browser.
+Amazing. <br>
-Amazing. \n Works Offline tooooooooooo 🩶
+Works Offline tooooooooooo 🩶

 ### Query Parser